Understanding the Cisco NEXUS Dashboard Platform

 Previously, the day 2 operations suite of NAE, NIR and NIA ran separately on computing as a .ova in vSphere or on the APIC as an application.
-The architecture never allowed for sharing data between the apps or correlations with errors and telemetry views of packet loss.
+The architecture never allowed for sharing data between the apps or correlating errors and telemetry views with packet loss.
 With the roadmap moving, we had applications and a shared data lake for all applications to draw from and correlate between application errors, changes to the policy and deep flow telemetry, all visual as an epoch.

 For all the applications to run and have sharable databases, the NEXUS Dashboard (ND) was created.
 The ND platform allows all the Cisco day 2 apps and third party applications to run on a single appliance.
 Secondly, the ND has to be an expandable CPU and storage-intensive platform; today, the platform can scale with 3 master nodes and 4 worker nodes with the apps and their data residing on the ND cluster.
 As ND matures, more ND servers can join the cluster, and they can be separated regionally if within TTL requirements to distribute applications and provide DR strategies.

 Another critical point to make on the NEXUS dashboard is that it is the hub for multidomain policy and telemetry using the Kafka bus.
-The NEUXS Dashboard is able to provide a giant data lake for ACI, DCNM or NX-OS policy and telemetry.
-By using the multidomain connector and the Kafka bus, it adds the policy and telemetry from DNAC, SD-WAN and public cloud workloads as well as third party integrations such as AppDynamics, Splunk and ServiceNow.
-Eventually providing an end-to-end view of policy and telemetry between multiple domains and third-party applications.
+The NEXUS Dashboard is able to provide a giant data lake for ACI, DCNM or NX-OS policy and telemetry.
+By using the multidomain connector and the Kafka bus, it adds the policy and telemetry from DNAC, SD-WAN and public cloud workloads as well as third party integrations such as AppDynamics, Splunk and ServiceNow, and ultimately providing an end-to-end view of policy and telemetry between multiple domains and third-party applications.

 The NEXUS Dashboard has a virtual version for small fabrics or lab and demo capabilities, as well as a cloud version for public cloud visibility.
 The licensing model to use the NAE and NEXUS Insights does require an upgrade to premier licensing.

 The NEXUS Dashboard platform is the hardware-based cluster form factor consisting of a minimum of 3 nodes expandable to 7 nodes.
 There is also a software-based NEXUS Dashboard that can run as a .ova on ESXi hosts.
-In a future version, a cloud-based NEXUS dashboard is available.
+In a future version, a cloud-based NEXUS dashboard will be available.